Guide to the individual coverage HRA (ICHRA)

 By offering an individual coverage HRA (ICHRA), you can reimburse your employees for their individual health insurance premiums and qualifying out-of-pocket medical expenses.

 Are you already offering a traditional group health plan?
 You can also offer an ICHRA to your employees who don’t qualify for your group plan to extend your benefits package to different sets of employees.

 This guide will cover everything you need to know about offering an ICHRA.
 Download a copy below or scroll to continue reading.

 What is an ICHRA?

 An individual coverage HRA is a type of health reimbursement arrangement (HRA).
-It’s a formal group health plan that allows organizations of all sizes to reimburse their employees, tax-free, for their individual health insurance premiums and potentially other qualifying medical expenses listed in IRS Publication 502.
+It’s a formal group health plan that allows organizations of any size to reimburse their employees tax-free for their individual health insurance premiums and other qualifying medical expenses listed in IRS Publication 502.

-For an applicable large employer (ALE) who needs to satisfy the Affordable Care Act’s employer mandate, an ICHRA is a great solution.
-Whether you choose to offer your ICHRA as a stand-alone benefit to all your employees or as a separate benefit for your employees who don’t qualify for your group health insurance coverage (such as remote employees in states beyond your main office, or part-time employees) an ICHRA benefit meets the requirements of the mandate.
+Whether you choose to offer your ICHRA as a stand-alone benefit to all your employees or as a separate benefit for your employees who don’t qualify for your group health insurance policy (such as remote employees in other states than where your main office is or part-time employees), it can help you meet the requirements of the mandate.

 What are the benefits of an ICHRA?

-With ICHRA coverage, instead of the employer choosing one health policy for everyone, each employee can shop for their preferred health insurance policy through an insurance broker or on the public and private health insurance exchanges.
-Now, employees can choose a plan with the network, doctors, and health insurance premium that works best for them.
+With an ICHRA, instead of the employer choosing one health policy for everyone, each employee can shop for their preferred individual health insurance policy through an insurance broker or on the public and private health insurance exchanges.
+Now, employees can choose a plan with the network, doctors, and monthly health insurance premiums that work best for them.

-If an employee already has qualifying individual health insurance in place, they can even keep their existing policy.
-What’s more, when they leave the organization, they can take their individual policy with them, since it’s not tied to their employment.
+If an employee already has a qualifying individual health insurance plan, they can keep their existing policy.
+And when they leave the organization, they keep their individual policy since it’s not tied to their employment.